 There are an estimated 64 million websites currently using WordPress.
 (Source – Creative minds)

-While most people are enjoying exploring their favourite websites and material on the internet, a little-known but significant rivalry is taking place among the main online CMSs.
+While most people are enjoying exploring their favorite websites and material on the internet, a little-known but significant rivalry is taking place among the main online CMSs.

 Let’s look upon what CMS is the real word of technology and the best content management system of 2021.